 Businesses are taught to be profitable; it does not happen by accident.
 The need for profit demands hard choices be made which are usually good for the short and long-term of the enterprise.Let that sink in.
 The demand for profitability is good for the short and long-term of the business.

 Profit is not an irritating demand of the accountants or the greedy capitalists.
 It is the signal that a company is creating meaningful value and is ready to grow.
 Growing an unprofitable business requires immense amounts of cash needlessly skyrocketing risk.
 Anyone can create demand by selling a dollar for ninety cents.
 Finding out that you have created a large unprofitable business is a bitter pill.

 Focus at the Profitability Stage is…

 - Building lifetime value with the customers you have

 Once the Control and Profitability Stages are in place, it’s time to scale.
-Everyone likes the Growth Stage.
-Because executing a proven, profitable value proposition is a dream assignment.
-But, make no mistake, the Growth Stage is still about focus and discipline.
+Everyone likes the Growth Stage because executing a proven, profitable value proposition is a dream assignment.
+Make no mistake, the Growth Stage is still about focus and discipline.